The basics of weight loss training

 2. Increase the intensity

 Stick to weight training throughout your exercises, but include some cardio as well (more on this below).
-If you’re training for a competition or something similar, though, you should increase the aerobic element of your strength training.
+If you’re training for a competition or something similar, though, you should maximise the aerobic element of your strength training.
 So rest less between intervals, do more scheduled intervals and do a greater rep range.

 3. Cardio exercises to burn the fat